Guide to Choosing the Right Hotel Credit Card

 How Redemptions and Earning Rates Vary on Hotel Credit Cards

 The “earn and burn” rates for this category of rewards credit cards can vary greatly.
-Some offer 0.5 cents a dollar, while others over 5 cents a dollar and upwards.
-Plus, higher-tiered cards typically make it easier for you to earn points more quickly.
+Some offer two to five times or even higher the usual number of points when booking a stay at the hotel brand affiliated with the card.
+Plus, higher-tiered cards typically make it easier for you to earn points more quickly, perhaps with sign-up bonuses.

 As no two hotel credit cards are alike, before deciding on a hotel credit card, look carefully at how you can earn points and how many points you can earn for certain types of purchases.
 By looking into how you can redeem your rewards and if there are any restrictions, you can also figure out how to make the most of your card.